NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 potential matches, because a tile has the size of 1024 pixels.
 (See :numref:`ba_options` for the reference documentation for these options.)

+To produce sparse interest point matches that are accurate to *subpixel level*, use ``--ip-detect-method 1``.

 .. _dense_ip:

 Dense and uniformly distributed interest points